hasii2011/metamenus/README.md

                     {"FileSave": "onSave"}
                  or {"FileSave": self.onSave}

-                as custfunc.
+                as custom method entry.
 This way, your parent's method should look like this instead:

                     def onSave(self):
                         self.file.save()

-                You don't have to put all menu items inside custfunc.
+                You do not have to put all menu items inside customMethods dictionary.
 The menupaths not found there will still trigger automatically an OnMB_/OnM_-prefixed method.

     - i18n:     (bool) Controls whether you want the items to be translated